reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 #### Parameters {/*parameters*/}

-* `fn`: The function value that you want to memoize.
+* `fn`: The function value that you want to cache.
 It can take any arguments and return any values.
 React will return (not call!) your function back to you during the initial render.
-On subsequent renders, React will return the same function again if the `dependencies` have not changed since the last render.
+On subsequent renders, React will give you the same function again if the `dependencies` have not changed since the last render.
 Otherwise, it will give you the function that you have passed during the current render, and store it in case it can be reused later.
-React will not call the function.
+React will not call your function.
 The function is returned to you so you can decide when and whether to call it.

 * `dependencies`: The list of all reactive values referenced inside of the `fn` code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 If your linter is [configured for React](/learn/editor-setup#linting), it will verify that every reactive value is correctly specified as a dependency.
 The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
 React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison algorithm.